eper-io/tig/readme.md

 - Fully utilizing standalone GPU, memory, and disk clusters is an opportunity.

-- Clusters can scale using pod termination signals, an additional API, or timeout.
+- Clusters can scale using pod termination signals, an additional API, or lifetime.

-- We decided to implement cluster balancing with a timeout to offload & terminate.
+- We decided to implement cluster balancing with a lifetime to offload & terminate.

-- Terminating with a timeout is very deterministic and secure way to offload and scale in & out.
+- Terminating with a lifetime is very deterministic and secure way to offload and scale in & out.

 - Use a cluster of two nodes or more to implement cluster balancing.

 - The ever replacing dynamism of pods with lifetime makes the solution flexible and scalable.

+- We publish the codebase supporting multiple providers.

+- We do this to increase the negotiation power of the community

-- The latest codebase is always at [https://gitlab.com/eper.io/tig](https://gitlab.com/eper.io/tig) to support multiple providers increasing the negotiation power of the community.
+- The latest codebase is always at [https://gitlab.com/eper.io/tig](https://gitlab.com/eper.io/tig)

 - There is a mirror at [https://github.com/eper-io/tig](https://github.com/eper-io/tig)